History of Argentina (1916–1930): Overview

+During his administration, Yrigoyen promoted a series of policies that together implied a transformative tendency.
+Between 1916 and 1930, GDP expanded at an average annual rate of 4.34%.

 Despite this conservative opposition, the Radical Civic Union (UCR), with their emphasis on fair elections and democratic institutions, opened their doors to Argentina's expanding middle class as well as to social groups previously excluded from power.
 Yrigoyen's policy was to "fix" the system, by enacting necessary reforms which would enable the agroindustrial export model to preserve itself.
 It altered moderate social reforms with repression of the social movements.
 A student movement started at the University of Córdoba, which eventually led to the University Reform of 1918, which quickly spread to the rest of America.
 In May '68, French students recalled the Córdoba movement.

 Thus, on one hand, the Tragic Week of January 1919, during which the Argentine Regional Workers' Federation (FORA, founded in 1901) had called for a general strike after a police shooting, ended up in 700 killed and 4,000 injured.
 General Luis delle Piane marched on Buenos Aires to re-establish civil order.
 Despite being called for by some to initiate a coup against Yrigoyen, he remained loyal to the President, at the sole condition that the latter would allow him a free hand on the repression of the demonstrations.
 Social movements thereafter continued in the Forestal British company, where about 600 people (workers and their families) were massacred, and in Patagonia, where Hector Varela headed the military repression, assisted by the Argentine Patriotic League, killing 1,500.

 On the other hand, Yrigoyen's administration enacted the Labor Code establishing the right to strike in 1921, implemented minimum wages laws and collective contracts.
 It also initiated the creation of the Dirección General de Yacimientos Petrolíferos Fiscales (YPF), the oil state company, in June 1922.
 Radicalism rejected class struggle and vouched for social conciliation.

+Relations with conservative governments

+During the first government of Hipólito Yrigoyen, the Radical Party was in the minority in Congress: in the Chamber of Deputies 101 members were radicals and 129 opposition members, while in the Senate only 2 of 58 were radicals.

+Federal interventions in the provinces

+Hipólito Yrigoyen made extensive use of the power of federal intervention in the provinces, usually by decree, taking advantage of parliamentary recess to bypass the Senate approval required by the Constitution.
+By the end of his first term in 1922, he had intervened in all provinces (then fourteen), except Santa Fe; some were intervened three times.
+In total, he decreed nineteen provincial interventions.
+Nine affected conservative-governed provinces (Buenos Aires, Corrientes, Mendoza and Jujuy in 1917; La Rioja, Catamarca, Salta and Santiago del Estero in 1918; San Juan in 1919), and ten affected radical-governed provinces (Córdoba in 1917; San Luis in 1919; Salta and Jujuy in 1921; Tucumán in 1917 and 1920; Mendoza in 1918 and 1920; and San Juan twice in 1921).